anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Introduction

-BRSKI as defined in {{!RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a customer domain, which may be associated to a specific installation location.
+BRSKI as defined in {{!RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a customer domain, which may be associated with a specific installation location.
 This includes the discovery of the BRSKI registrar in the customer domain and the exchange of security information necessary to establish trust between a pledge and the domain.

 Security information about the customer domain, specifically the customer domain certificate, are exchanged and authenticated utilizing signed data objects, the voucher artifacts as defined in {{!RFC8995}}.